jakedevs/nvim/README.md

 # Personal Neovim configuration
 This is strictly a personal configuration.
 ![](./assets/neovim.png)
 *terminal enlarged for showcase*

+# Thurday, February 15, 2024: Taking A Break
+Personal commitment to not change this config anymore unless something breaks or becomes obsolete.
+I have fallen victim to configuring Neovim.

 ## Recent features
 - Random motivational start message because why not